 At this stage, a process understanding of longevity and child health may be useful for understanding progress in future.
 Longevity, always a key national goal, is not merely the reduction of deaths as a result of better medical and rehabilitative care at old age.
-In fact without reasonable quality of life in the extended years marked by self-confidence and absence of undue dependency longevity may men only a display of technical skills.
-So quality of life requires as much external bio-medical interventions as culture based acceptance of inevitable decline in faculties without officious start at sixty but run across life lived at alt ages in reduction of mortality among infants through immunization and nutrition interventions and reduction of mortality reproduction and safe motherhood.
-At the same time, some segments will remain always more vulnerable - such as women due to patriarchy and traditions of infra-family denial), aged (whose survival but not always development will increase with immunization) and the disabled (constituting a tenth of the population).
+In fact without reasonable quality of life in the extended years marked by self-confidence and absence of undue dependency longevity may mean only a display of technical skills.
+Such quality of life requires as much external bio-medical interventions as culture based acceptance of inevitable decline in faculties without officious prolongation of life.
+Indeed, it must be realized that the pathways to longevity do not start at sixty but run across life lived at all ages in reduction of mortality among infants through immunization and nutrition interventions and reduction of mortality among young and middle aged adults, including adolescents getting informed about sexuality reproduction and safe motherhood.
+At the same time, some segments will remain always more vulnerable - such as women (due to patriarchy and traditions of intra-family denial), aged (whose percentage will increase dramatically with improved health care), children (whose survival but not always development will increase with immunization) and the disabled (constituting a tenth of the population).